 Nanga Parbat, the ninth highest mountain in the world © Tahsin Anwar Ali

-Pakistan is largely overlooked as a travel destination due to valid safety concerns, but those brave enough to explore its cities and landscapes will be rewarded with unforgettable sights and experiences.
+For now, sadly, Pakistan must continue to be overlooked as a mainstream travel destination due to valid safety concerns.
+Those brave souls who do decide to explore its cities and landscapes, however, will be rewarded with unforgettable sights and experiences.

 Become our Pakistan Travel Expert